 When A Brand Does Well Even When It's Called 'Racist'

-"I think companies are putting out noticeably racist ads so they can get more views," Chance the Rapper posted on Twitter after seeing a recent ad for light beer.
+"I think companies are purposely putting out noticably racist ads so they can get more views," Chance the Rapper posted on Twitter after seeing a recent ad for light beer.

 I think some companies are purposely putting out noticably racist ads so they can get more views.
 And that shit racist/bogus so I guess I shouldn’t help by posting about it.
 But 😂 I gotta just say tho.
 The “sometimes lighter is better” Hienekin commercial is terribly racist omg— Chance The Rapper (@chancetherapper) March 26, 2018

-In it, as reggae music plays underneath, a light-skinned bartender slides a bottle across the bar, past three black people (one playing a guitar), to a light-skinned customer.
+In it, as reggae music plays, a light-skinned bartender slides a bottle across the bar, past three black people (one playing a guitar), to a light-skinned customer.

 It ends with the tagline, "Sometimes, lighter is better."
 The company Chance called out, Heineken, has since pulled the spot, globally.

-Though it may have been lost amidst the noise of media reactions to Chance's recognition of what he saw as the ad's racist subtext, which was then amplified by its subsequent disavowal by the company, Chance's point was a good one.
+Though it may have been lost amid the noise of media reactions to Chance's recognition of what he saw as the ad's racist subtext, which was then amplified by its subsequent disavowal by the company, Chance's point was a good one.

-In a statement provided to NPR, Heineken says it "missed the mark," but did not respond to a question about whether the ad was purposefully controversial or not.
+In a statement provided to NPR, Heineken says it "missed the mark" but did not respond to a question about whether the ad was purposefully controversial.

 In the end, it may not really matter.
 Could having a Grammy-winning artist pillory your brand for being racist actually be beneficial?